csdms/bmi/docs/source/bmi.spec.rst

 * :ref:`getter_setter_funcs`
 * :ref:`grid_funcs`

-Table 1 below lists the individual BMI functions, along with a brief description.
+Table 1 lists the individual BMI functions along with a brief description.
-Following the table is a detailed description of each function grouped by functional category.
+Following the table is a detailed description of each function, including the function prototype in SIDL, grouped by functional category.